A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Locally modified high order finite element method

 In certain ``pathological'' situations we can not guarantee that the angle conditions imposed above are fulfilled.
 This is due to the fact that the curved edges that correspond to a quadratic interface approximation might intersect other edges, see Figure~\ref{fig:config-step2} for an example.

-In this case, we use a linear approximation of the interface in the affected patch.
-We will see in the numerical examples below that this happens rarely.
+In this case, we use a linear approximation of the interface in the affected patch {(i.e.\,the reference maps $\xi_T$ in the finite element space~\eqref{modFEspace} are linear).
+We denote the set of patches, where a linear interface approximation is used by ${\cal T}_{P,\text{lin}}$ and the corresponding set of sub-cells with a linear reference map $\xi_T$ by ${\cal T}_{h,\text{lin}}$.} We will see in the numerical examples below that this happens rarely.
 Moreover, it is reasonable to assume that the maximum number of such patches remains bounded under refinement independently of $h\le h_0$.

-To show a priori error bounds in Section~\ref{sec.apriori} we will assume that the interface allows for a $C^3$-parametrization.
-Hence, the curvature of the interface is bounded which makes sure that the interface, in relation to the surrounding patch, will converge to a straight line if $\operatorname{diam}(P)\to 0$.
-We will denote the maximum number of patches with a linear interface approximation by $n_l$.
+{We give a heuristic argument for this assumption.
+Let us consider the situation sketched in Figure~\ref{fig:config-step2}.
+The linear approximation of the interface will never leave the patch by definition.
+The maximum distance between a linear and quadratic interface approximation is bounded by ${\cal O}(h_P^2)$.
+In relation with the patch size ${\cal O}(h_P)$ this means that -considering arbitrary interface positions- the probability that the quadratic interface approximation leaves the patch is bounded by ${\cal O}(h_P)$.
+The number of interface patches, on the other hand, grows like ${\cal O}(h_P^{-1})$.
+Hence it is reasonable to assume that the number of affected patches behaves like ${\cal O}(1)$ for $h_P\to 0$.} We will denote the maximum number of patches with a linear interface approximation by $n_l$.